- Immunisation Status

 - For students undertaking Professional Experience Placement (PEP) outside South Australia:

-As of 2013 ALL students undertaking a Professional Experience Placement (PEP) in states outside of South Australia (SA) are required to have submitted to the School of Nursing & Midwifery an original or certified copy of the National Police Certificate (or as required by the clinical venue in that State).
+As of 2013 ALL students undertaking a Professional Experience Placement (PEP) in states outside of South Australia (SA) are required to have submitted to the School of Nursing & Midwifery an original or certified copy of the National Police Check (or as required by the clinical venue in that State).